testdouble/moderate_parameters/README.md

 end
 ```

-We can add `moderate_params` by following the `strong_parameters` implementation method with a couple slight changes.
+We can add `moderate_parameters` by following the `strong_parameters` implementation method with a couple slight changes.

 Add a private params method for the controller calling `moderate` (with `controller_name` and `action_name` as the first two args) instead of `permit`: